 However, all of these concepts were founded on the assumption that there was a consistent, anatomically determined lymph node that would act as sentinel.
 None proved to be a reliable indicator of nodal staging that could be applied more generally.
 What was required was a procedure that took into account functional information in determining the drainage pattern of a primary tumor.
 This accomplishment was not achieved until the 1980s, and was arrived via another route of investigation.

 In melanoma, the subject of treatment of clinically negative regional lymph nodes has been controversial at least since "anticipatory gland excision" was proposed by Herbert Snow7 at the end of the 19th century.
-Over most of the 20th century, there were proponents and opponents of elective regional nodal dissection, eventually leading ...
+Over most of the 20th century, there were proponents and opponents of elective regional nodal dissection, ...